Hey! I’m Sutton. This is my second week as co-executive director of Gen Squeeze.

 With this project in mind, I want to introduce myself by describing what home means to me.
-I live in a small community on Vancouver Island with my husband and young daughter.
+I live in a small community on Vancouver Island with my family.
 We moved here after looking for two years to find a home we could afford.
 And it’s only that way because we share this space with three others outside of our family.

 For me, a home is more than four walls and a roof.
 It doubles as an office for two virtual professionals.
-It’s an unlicensed, unruly daycare when our kid’s friends visit (endless gratitude to the neighbours who tolerate the screeches and thuds).
-Home is the community where we began trading homebrew for bread with the baker down the street, whose son’s birthday party we’ll go to next month.
+It’s an unlicensed, unruly daycare when our kid’s friends visit.
+Home is the community where we began trading homebrew for bread with the baker down the street.
 It’s where we play with the neighbour’s cat because we’re too allergic to have our own.
-Where we argue because no one can hear us, and make up where no one can either.

 Housing is more than four walls and a price tag many younger Canadians can’t afford because we were born at the wrong time.
 These are the places where we live, in ways that are unique and universal.
 This is the story I’m excited to help Gen Squeeze tell: homes are for everyone, not investments for the few.